 - HEPA air purifiers are great for removing mold spores before they lead to new mold growth or are inhaled by you.

 - As much as possible, allow moisture to escape from the home.
 If possible, open windows to allow shower or cooking steam to escape, or turn on air vents.
+Overhead fans can also be helpful in keeping air circulating at times when humidity can be high.
+In enclosed areas, a small dehumidifier may ultimately be your best option to keep humidity levels down.

 - Bathe pets regularly with dust mite and pet dander neutralizing shampoo.
 Alternatively, wipe them down with cleansing wipes that remove dander.

 - Clean furniture and surfaces frequently.
 Electrostatic dust cloths trap dust rather than just sweeping it into the air or onto carpeting.
+Microfiber clothes are also preferable to the traditional dust rag.

-- Vacuum carpets with a HEPA filter-equipped vacuum.
+- Vacuum carpets with a HEPA vacuum.
 For extra control against dust mites in carpeting, use a dust mite-killing carpet treatment such as The Ecology Works DustMite and Flea Control, Allersearch X-Mite, or Anti -Allergen Solution spray.

 - Use HEPA air purifiers, which are over 99% effective at trapping airborne particles, including both pet dander and dust mites.